tommccallum/cpp_starter_kit/README.md

 ## Code Coverage

-Requires the gcov tool to be installed
+Requires the gcov or lcov tool to be installed

 ```
-cmake -DENABLE_GCOV ..
+cmake -DENABLE_COVERAGE=ON ..
 make
 make test
-make gcov
+make lcov
 ```

 ## Verbose Make